Pacino-118/LTFDyG/README.md

 | Enron | 200 | 1e-4 | 0.0 | 32 | 0.0686 |
 | MOOC | 200 | 1e-4 | 0.1 | 32 | 0.0982 |
 | Can.
 Parl. | 200 | 1e-4 | 0.1 | 32 | 0.0817 |

+# Datasets

+We use six widely adopted dynamic graph datasets: Wikipedia, Reddit, UCI, Enron, MOOC, and Canadian Parliament (Can.
+Parl.).
+All processed datasets are available for download at the following link: [https://1drv.ms/f/c/9e05fb6300cb1c12/IgDPdVadB48lSoJgz-zmWsSfAVxRJKxH21IOWA0Rf43A4LI?e=flhrBq](https://1drv.ms/f/c/9e05fb6300cb1c12/IgDPdVadB48lSoJgz-zmWsSfAVxRJKxH21IOWA0Rf43A4LI?e=flhrBq).

+We adopt a temporal split strategy for all datasets, where 70% of the data is used for training, 15% for validation, and 15% for testing.
+The split is performed chronologically, with earlier interactions assigned to the training set, middle interactions to the validation set, and the latest interactions to the test set.